We've all experienced the situation where you are scrambling through your inbox to find a specific email on a project.

 What is an email thread?

-So, if you use an email thread, all recipients can see every reply sent to the original email in that thread, unless someone has excluded them from the conversation by hitting “reply” instead of “reply all”.
+So, if you use an email string or email thread, all recipients can see every reply sent to the original email in that thread, unless someone has excluded them from the conversation by hitting “reply” instead of “reply all”.

 An unthreaded email would look something like this 👇